Exploration

 Rock Types: Deformed Permian, limestone and Carboniferous metavolcanic rocks which are intruded by feldspar porphyry dikes.

-• Features mineralization similar to nearby Golden Bear Mine (major past producer).
+Historic Assay Results: Features mineralization similar to nearby Golden Bear Mine (major past producer).
 Several rock samples from a silicified limestone unit in contact with an altered tuff unit have assayed over 1 g/t gold.
 The silicified limestone outcrops over at least 1.5 kilometers in an approximately 200 m wide zone trending in a NE direction.
+Resampling by Spirit Rock Resources of an anomalous GSC sample at the north end of the Samotua Property verified that the stream sediments there are highly anomalous for Sb +/- Au.
+This may indicate more mineralization of the types seen at the Slam and Vermillion Ridge Showings.

 Dease Creek – Significant Gold Showings